Railway from London Bridge to Gravesend. Erith

 Site of Cannon and Gaze flour mill.
 The original mill belonged to Fletcher & Gaze, who amalgamated in 1892 with Stephen Cannon of Bexley Mill to form Cannon & Gaze Ltd of Erith.
 New mills were built in 1903, after the original was destroyed by fire.
 From humble beginnings in a small country water mill, working three pairs of stones, to one of the most prosperous flour milling enterprises in N.W.
 Kent.
 Cannon had worked the South Darenth watermill from 1806 and the family continued with other mills in North Kent.
 By the 1870s work was concentrated at the Old Mill in Bexley and in 1878 Stephen Cannon bought Erith Water Mill.
 Two years he formed a partnership with Mr Gaze, from a Norfolk milling family.
 They were to go on to purchase more mills in the area.
 In 1892 the steam roller mill was built at riverside Erith to more easily access grain from America.
 It was Built by Kirk and Randall of Woolwich with 4/5 storeys and a turreted tower fronting the street.
 The milling machinery was by Robinsons of Rochdale powered by Yates and Thorn and Easton and Anderson steam engines.
 There was a Davey and Paxman generator set for electricity.
 The old Erith Mill remained in the new buildings which were lit by electricity.
 A joint stock company was formed as Cannon and Gaze Ltd with all the shares held by family members.
 In 1913 Erith Mill was remodelled on the cyclo pneumatic plansifter system, increasing capacity to 35 sacks an hour.
 By 1913 they employed the largest fleet of motor wagons in the industry.
 Most of it was demolished following fire in 1937 to make way for the Riverside Gardens

 Running Horses pub.
-Originally with an address in West Street in 1874 it had been established in 1834 and rebuilt in its present form in 1938.
+Originally with an address in West Street in 1874,origins in 1810, it had been established in 1834 and rebuilt in its present form in 1938.
 It was badly bombed in 1940 and many killed.
+Altered again in 1974.

 West Street Nursery